WestDRI/wgpages/content/stencil.md

 ### Further parallelization with GPUs on each MPI rank

-`update_halo!(T);` will fail, as it will try to update the inner ghost zones of objects of type Data.Array that it knows nothing about.
+`update_halo!(T)` will fail, as it will try to update the inner ghost zones of objects of type Data.Array that it knows nothing about.

 If you have a CUDA-aware MPI (for Nvidia GPUs), then you can turn it on with the following: